kubernetes/website/content/zh/docs/concepts/architecture/control-plane-node-communication.md

 <!-- body -->
 <!--
 ## Node to Control Plane
 Kubernetes has a "hub-and-spoke" API pattern.
-All API usage from nodes (or the pods they run) terminate at the apiserver.
+All API usage from nodes (or the pods they run) terminates at the apiserver.
 None of the other control plane components are designed to expose remote services.
 The apiserver is configured to listen for remote connections on a secure HTTPS port (typically 443) with one or more forms of client [authentication](/docs/reference/access-authn-authz/authentication/) enabled.
 One or more forms of [authorization](/docs/reference/access-authn-authz/authorization/) should be enabled, especially if [anonymous requests](/docs/reference/access-authn-authz/authentication/#anonymous-requests) or [service account tokens](/docs/reference/access-authn-authz/authentication/#service-account-tokens) are allowed.
 -->
 ## 节点到控制面